 Unless you are a large commercial beekeeper with the money and insurance to back it up, I would refrain from using the words “natural” and “organic” on your honey label.

 These terms are used heavily in marketing.
-You can get into legal trouble using one without the official certification.
+But, you can get into legal trouble using one without the official certification.
 And most backyard hobby beekeepers are not certified organic – it costs a lot to maintain this certification.

-The basic term “Pure” seems safe to use as it is clarification that your honey jar contains nothing but honey.
+The basic term “Pure or Raw” seems safe to use as it is clarification that your jar contains nothing but honey.

 Bees collect plant nectar from millions of floral sources.
 Back in the hive, this nectar is often mixed together.
 The resulting honey made has many different nectar sources.

-Your label should reflect to the best of your knowledge a true nectar source.
+Your honey jar label should reflect to the best of your knowledge a true nectar source.
 This is why most jars of honey that you see will just say “honey” or Wildflower honey.

 You do not have to include the floral source.
 However, if your customer wants clover honey or sourwood honey and you know the product to be primarly monofloral– it’s a nice touch to add the source.

 Avoid confusing the consumer.
 You must be true to the extent possible when selling honey that you produced.

 Do not label a product as orange blossom honey if the nearest tree is 200 miles away from your hives.
 Understanding your product and the many ways to use honey – will help you market your product.

 Honey Labeling Laws – Create a Legal Label